Presented in partnership with the USC Dornsife Pre-Graduate Advising Office.

 This fair is your opportunity to investigate graduate schools from around the nation.
 Past participants have included Boston College, Columbia, Johns Hopkins, MIT, NYU, Stanford, Penn, Berkeley, UCLA, USC, and more.

-What is the Graduate Schools Fair and why should I attend?
+What is the Virtual Graduate Schools Fair, and why should I attend?

-Once a year in the fall semester the Career Center, in partnership with the USC Dornsife Pre-Graduate Advising Office, sponsors the Graduate Schools Fair.
+Once a year in the fall semester, the Career Center, in partnership with the USC Dornsife Pre-Graduate Advising Office, sponsors the Virtual Graduate Schools Fair.

 This is your opportunity to learn about graduate schools and gain an early start on the application process.
-If you are thinking about going to graduate school, attend the event to learn more about what options are available to you.
-You will meet with school representatives face-to-face, allowing for personal interaction in asking questions of a specific school.
+If you are thinking about going to graduate school, attend the event to explore what options are available to you.
+You will meet virtually with school representatives via face-to-face video, audio, or text-based chats, allowing for personal interaction in asking questions of a specific school or program.
 At the event, you can: